Kalana304/KORSAL/README.md

 ### Setting up the CenterNet

-To setup CenterNet, use the instructions mentioned in their official [repository](https://github.com/xingyizhou/CenterNet) specifically during the installation of DCNv2.
+When seting up CenterNet, use the instructions mentioned in their official [repository](https://github.com/xingyizhou/CenterNet) to install DCNv2.
+The modified scripts for CenterNet are provided in this repository.
 If you face an error regarding DCNv2, follow the instructions below.

 1. **Build NMS**